joannakl/ossd/grading.markdown

 6. What technical challenges/roadblocks does the team face?
 7. What's next?
 8. What steps will the team take to accomplish that?
 Who?
 When?

+All team 5-15s will be kept in a shared space indicated during the semester.

 ## Contributions List